Alec Bradley: Establishment

 Alan Rubin (born circa 1961) is the son of a hardware importer who ran a Florida-based company called the All Points Screw Company, specializing in sales to manufacturers of cabinetry.
 Alan entered the business immediately after finishing college and helped the firm change its emphasis to the sale of hurricane fasteners, a booming business in the aftermath of Hurricane Andrew in 1992.

-Alan Rubin's love for cigars was said to have been ignited during a trip to Europe, where he first experienced the pleasure of smoking high-quality cigars.

 In 1996 the prosperous hardware concern was sold and Rubin used part of his proceeds from the sale to seriously launch the new cigar company he had envisioned and incorporated shortly before.
 The new company was named Alec Bradley after Rubin's children.

 Rubin attended the 1996 Retail Tobacco Dealers of America trade show and eventually found a small manufacturer in Honduras who agreed to make cigars for him.
 Rubin later recalled the relationship was one-sided and costly.
 "It didn't work out very well," he said in a January 2011 interview with Cigar Aficionado magazine.
 "He was taking my money and not giving me product."

 The first cigars by Alec Bradley were known as "Bogey's Stogies" and were designed to be sold through golf pro shops for golfers to smoke on the course.
 Manufactured from 1997 to 1999 — the deepest years of the "cigar bust" which followed the faddish cigar boom of the 1990s — Bogey's Stogies proved an unprofitable venture.
 By the spring of 1999, Rubin found himself approximately $60,000 in debt and facing failure of his venture.